usaid-cs/yesterday-i-learned/random.md

 1. A "bump stock"... uses a gun's recoil to pull the trigger (with the distance between the action and the stock), making it effectively automatic.
 1. Directors for *Girls* finally found HBO's tolerance for (basically pornography on TV) when [they refused to air Adam Driver's ejaculation in fear of losing their licence](https://www.cinemablend.com/television/1620020/the-major-sex-scene-even-hbo-wasnt-comfortable-with).
 1. A water ingress protection rating of 8 is not necessarily better than a 6 in real life (me irl).
 6 provides resistance against powerful water jets, but 8 is an immersion test whose maximum pressure may be lower than the jet's.
 Some things have IP66 and IP68 separately certified.
-1. Lincoln was assassinated some time between slavery was abolished and the civil war ended, and Kylo Ren was a [morse code (telegraph) boy](https://www.imdb.com/name/nm3485845/) for that guy.
 1. Thor's lastname is really Odinson, and his shield does not break Captain America's shield thingy.
 This was used in the Age of Ultron for a scattered thunderbolt.
 1. [OPEC](https://en.wikipedia.org/wiki/OPEC) is a "textbook example of a cartel that cooperates to reduce market competition, but ... protected by ... international law".
 1. Glover's musical stage name, Childish Gambino, came from the Wu-Tang Clan's name generator.